nynrathod/doolang/README.md

 ---

-✓ HTTP server + routing
-✓ PostgreSQL with type-safe queries
-✓ JWT authentication + password hashing
-✓ Auto-CRUD generation
-✓ Compile-time validation

 ## What's Next

 We're focused on adoption first.
 Next features will be driven by real developer needs:

 - More cloud providers + zero-config hosting
 - Multi-database support (MySQL, SQLite etc)
 - WebSocket, concurrency, async and many more

 **Want to influence the roadmap?** [Open a discussion →](https://github.com/nynrathod/doolang/discussions)

 ---